Ashb87/Quiz-Ms-Project-Two/README.md

   * [Desktop display](https://github.com/Ashb87/Quiz-Ms-Project-Two/blob/master/Quiz-project-Ms2/Desktop-wireframe.png)
   * [Mobile and Tablet display](https://github.com/Ashb87/Quiz-Ms-Project-Two/blob/master/Quiz-project-Ms2/Mobile_Tablet%20wireframe.png)

 The design of my project has been kept very similar to that of my wireframes.
-The main difference was on larger screens I had planned to have the answer boxes displayed with two side by side above another two side by side.
+The main difference was on larger screens I had planned to have the answer boxes displayed with two side by side, above another two side by side.
 I decided in the end to display all four answer boxes stacked on top of each other as I found the questions with longer answers were fitting better this way without having to adjust the font size.
 The text was then not looking too squashed inside its container.
 I kept the same display throughout all screen sizes adjusting any font sizes accordingly.

   * #### Imagery